aramis-lab/handbook/docs/neuroimaging.md

 ## Visualization

-For the visualization of {term}`MRI` data, you can use the tools embedded in neuroimagin g software:
+For the visualization of {term}`MRI` data, you can use the tools embedded in neuroimaging software:

 - FreeSurfer (freeview)
 - MRtrix (mrview)
 - FSL (fsleyes).